mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

    Since your data is stored with the host application it is included in the host applications backups.
 This means that the import process will restore your data automatically.
 With entity properties you never need to worry about your data being lost or disconnected from the customer.
  * **Conditions can be predicated on entity properties.**
-   Meaning that you can configure if a web fragment will be shown based on a entity property; this is a much faster approach than relying upon remote conditions.
-This is because the host application must make a HTTP request to your add-on every time it evaluates a remote condition; blocking the display of your content until the request finishes.
+   Meaning that you can configure whether a web fragment will be shown based on a entity property; this is a much faster approach than relying upon remote conditions.
+This is because the host application must make a HTTP request to your add-on every time it evaluates a remote condition, blocking the display of your content until the request finishes.
 With entity property conditions it is an order of magnitude faster to render the page and thus is a highly recommended approach.
  * **The products have access to your properties.**
    In JIRA's case this means that you can write JQL queries based on issue entity properties.
 This enables your users to